 From here, it’s an easy ride on the road through Spelsbury village to Chadlington, where there’s a pleasant cafe that’s popular with cyclists.
 An alternative off-road route through green fields can include the pretty hamlet of Dean (See the red dashed lines on the map), home of Britain’s former prime minister, David Cameron.

-Just after Chadlington, the track from Greenend Farm to Pudlicote Lane takes you past this small fishing lake; a good spot for a rest or a picnic by the water’s edge.
+Just after Chadlington, the track from Greenend Farm to Pudlicote Lane takes you past this small fishing lake.

 Back above the Evenlode Valley